 Senior Madeline Jones was a summer intern for Restore Hope in 2016.
 Jones is a public relations and leadership and ministry major from Ozark, Missouri.
 She said her time with Restore Hope was a phenomenal experience that allowed her to learn and make connections within a field she is passionate about.

-“After learning so much about Restore Hope this summer, it’s been encouraging to see my peers, professors and mentors hear about this need and become equally convicted about our goal as Christians to let mercy triumph over judgement,” Jones said.
+“After learning so much about Restore Hope this summer, it’s been encouraging to see my peers, professors and mentors hear about this need and become equally convicted about our goal as Christians to let mercy triumph over judgment,” Jones said.
 “To let this concept rule us is to go out and figure out the best way that we can serve.”

 The tree was built by Joey Myers, founder and owner of Woodlife Inc., a carpentry business.
 The 8-foot wide tree has a spiral design with a white stain.
 Senior Claire Patton was one of the students in charge of organizing the event.
 She said the tree was set up on the balcony of the McInteer Building so that people could see it from inside as well as outside as they walked by the building.